 PAM benefits children, their families and the wider community by offering a unique space for musical education, enjoyment and appreciation and by giving the children a gift they will carry through their lives.

-During term time, PAM students gather at 18:45 on Wednesdays for two hours of music making and learning.
-The evening starts with Community Choir for all students and their parents/carers, followed by graded music theory classes, and group tuition in violin, cello, flute, clarinet, trumpet, trombone, percussion, acoustic guitar and singing.
+During term time, PAM students gather on Wednesday evenings for two hours of music making and learning.
+The session starts with Community Choir for all students, followed by graded music theory classes, and group tuition in violin, cello, flute, clarinet, trumpet, trombone, percussion, acoustic guitar and singing.

 A solid grounding in theory allows students to develop a broad variety of skills and learn potential new instruments more readily.
 As part of our monitoring process, parents commented that “The teaching of reading music [at PAM] is excellent”.
 Another parent commented that “[My child] is reading music and teaching her friends at school.”

 The Academy also allows students to grow in confidence and self esteem by giving them the chance to perform in front of each other at the end of each term.
 One parent commented that her child’s improved self confidence had resulted in a willingness to “attempt new things”, which “shows in her recent school achievements.”
 She added that “The approach everyone has to music is fantastic and they fill the children with confidence.”